amchess/BrainLearn/Readme.md

 Old versions had this experience file with a .bin extension, but now we added the bin book format support, so the extension is changed in .exp.
 So, old files can simply be renamed by changing this extension.

 #### Contempt
 The default value is 0 and keep it for analysis purpose.
-For game playing, you can use the default stockfish value 24
+For game playing, you can use the default brainlearn value 24

 #### Dynamic contempt